 Moors across the Tyne

-The Tyne and its tributaries drain almost every inch of central Northumberland, and choosing a crossing-place is an important strategic decision for a walk such as mine.
-To complicate matters, the river splits into two at Hexham, the North Tyne and South Tyne, so in effect there are two valleys to be crossed (let alone those of tributaries such as the Allen and Rede) unless you head significantly west.
+The Tyne and its tributaries drain almost every inch of central Northumberland, and choosing a crossing-place is an important strategic decision for a walk such as this.
+To complicate matters, the river splits into two at Hexham, the North Tyne and South Tyne, so in effect there are two valleys to be crossed (let alone those of tributaries such as the Nent, Allen and Rede) unless you head significantly west.

 I knew I wanted to avoid the Pennine Way until Bellingham, on the North Tyne, so in practice my planning had to chart two days from the Nent to the North Tyne.
 On the South Tyne, after toying with Bardon Mill, I decided the best place to cross was Haydon Bridge, which gave me varied days either side, including a brief encounter with Hadrian’s Wall.

 Stage 50, Wednesday 22 October 2015: Nentsberry to Haydon Bridge, 18 miles